jokilic/balun/README.md

 - [ ] Create screenshots and put app live
 - [ ] All loading texts should have randomized widths between two numbers
-- [ ] New update to backend, check what can be implemented - https://www.api-football.com/documentation-v3#section/Changelog